Thomas Jay Park in Tucson in Pima County, Arizona — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Air & Space.
 A significant historical year for this entry is 1974.

 Location.
 32° 8.344′ N, 110° 52.074′ W. Marker is in Tucson, Arizona, in Pima County.
 It is in Thomas Jay Park.
-Marker can be reached from East Valencia Road, 0.3 miles west of South Wilmot Road.
+It can be reached from East Valencia Road 0.3 miles west of South Wilmot Road.
 The marker is located in the eastern section of the Pima Air & Space Museum.
 Touch for map.
 Marker is at or near this postal address: 6000 East Valencia Road, Tucson AZ 85756, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Republic F-84F (a few steps from this marker); Lockheed T-33A (a few steps from this marker); North American F-86H (a few steps from this marker); Mikoyan-Gurevich MiG-23 MLD (within shouting distance of this marker); North American F-86L (within shouting distance of this marker); Republic F-84C (within shouting distance of this marker); Panavia Tornado IDS (within shouting distance of this marker); Beechcraft AT-7 (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Republic F-84F (a few steps from this marker); Lockheed T-33A (a few steps from this marker); North American F-86H (a few steps from this marker); Mikoyan-Gurevich MiG-23 MLD (within shouting distance of this marker); North American F-86L (within shouting distance of this marker); Republic F-84C (within shouting distance of this marker); Panavia Tornado IDS (within shouting distance of this marker); Beechcraft AT-7 (within shouting distance of this marker).
 Touch for a list and map of all markers in Tucson.

 More about this marker.
 The marker is located on the outside section of the Pima Air & Space Museum.
 There is an entry fee required to visit both the inside and outside sections of the museum.